Eyemole/the-sound-of-emotions/README.md

 # The Sound of Eyemole

+## Notes:
+This code was based off of the code by Chuck Anderson, Dept. of Computer Science, Colorado State University
+(see http://www.cs.colostate.edu/eeg  for more information)

+This code may be copied, distributed, and modified, as long as the author is credited.
+Also, if you publish this or any derived code on the web, include a link to the above URL.

 ## How to Use:

 1. Place any EEG data (2 x n_samples matrix, saved as a .mat file) in the data/eeg_data folder.